World Elder Abuse Awareness Day – June 15

 - Government Scams: Scammers sometimes pose as the IRS and call to demand money for overdue or unpaid taxes.
 They often confuse and frighten seniors into complying through intimidation and threats.
 Remember that the real IRS and government agencies will never call you to demand payment or request personal information.

 - Romance Scams: Be suspicious of anyone you meet online who starts asking you for money or account information.
+Scammers will create false identities on dating sites, socials media or messaging apps and quickly build trust and emotional connection with a victim.
 Never share your personal information or send money to anyone you’ve just met, even if they professed their love for you.

 What To Do if You Suspect Financial Abuse